coderaiser/mock-import/README.md

 - `traceCache` contains some `paths` current file will be checked for traced imports and change them to form `${path}?count=${count}` to `re-import` them;

+## Environment variables

+`mock-import` supports a couple env variables that extend functionality:

+- `MOCK_IMPORT_NESTED` - transform each `import` statement so mock of module work in nested imports as well (slowdown tests a bit)

 ## API

 ### mockImport(name, mock)